syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Container-Type.md

 ## None

-When setting the [ContainerType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfTextInputLayout.html#Syncfusion_Maui_Core_SfTextInputLayout_ContainerType) property to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ContainerType.html#Syncfusion_Maui_Core_ContainerType_None), the container will have an empty background and enough spacing.
+When setting the `ContainerType` property to `None`, the container will have an empty background and enough spacing.

 {% tabs %}